weakish/docs-en/views/realtime-guide-beginner.md

 >
 > You can only get member lists of **basic conversations**.
 Chat rooms and system conversations don't have member lists.

-## Querying Conversations with Advanced Conditions
+## Querying Conversations with Custom Conditions

 There are more ways to get a `Conversation` beside listening to incoming events.
 You might want your users to search chat rooms by the names or locations of them, or to look for conversations that has certain members in them.
 All these requirements can be satisfied with the help of queries.